 The 1,618-acre park is home to the park office and visitor center for Tuscarora and Locust Lake state parks.
 Visitors are welcome to gather information about the parks, the environmental education program, and local attractions.

 Locust Lake State Park is nearby.

 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.
 The park office is open specific hours.
 The beach, overnight areas, and other areas are open specific seasons and hours.
 Contact the park office for facility seasons and hours.

-From I-81 northbound, take Exit 131A to PA 54 north and follow signs to the park.
+From I-81 northbound, take Exit 131A, right turn onto PA 54 north, and then follow signs to the park.

-From I-81 southbound, take Exit 131A, right turn to PA 54 north and follow signs to the park.
+From I-81 southbound, take Exit 131A.
+Turn right onto Morea Road.
+Turn right onto PA 54 north and follow signs to the park.

 GPS DD: Lat.
 40.8092 Long. -76.02063